envelope external link doi pubmed bioRxiv

 Hours and Vacation

-I do not believe in tracking hours – instead, I am interested to see that you are productive.
+I do not believe in tracking hours.
+Instead, I am interested in seeing that you are productive.
 However, if I sense that this is being taken advantage of, the situation will be addressed.
-You will quickly recognize that biology is not a 9-5 proposition - night and weekend hours come with the territory.
-RA appointments do not include vacation/sick/holiday leave.
+You will quickly recognize that biology is not a 9–5 proposition; night and weekend hours come with the territory.
 However, to maintain your productivity, happiness, and well-being, I believe it is important to take time off.
-Therefore, you will each have two weeks of vacation.
-I ask that you discuss with me before a planned absence, so we can determine if it is an appropriate time for a vacation and if there are obligations during that period we have ample time to prepare.
-I expect you to satisfactorily complete necessary research duties prior to your planned departure.
+I ask that you discuss with me before a planned absence, so we can determine if it is an appropriate time for a vacation and if there are obligations during that period, we have ample time to prepare.
+I expect you to satisfactorily complete necessary research duties before your planned departure.

 Meetings

 Come prepared to discuss/present your recent research and next steps.
 A written agenda including what you have done and what you propose to do in the next week should be sent to me by 3 pm the day before the meeting.
 You must bring your lab notebook to each meeting.
-Group meetings will rotate between a variety of formats: research updates, research presentations, and journal clubs.
-Attendance is mandatory – active participation is essential!
+Group meetings will rotate between various formats: research updates, research presentations, and journal clubs.
+Attendance is mandatory and active participation is essential!

 Annual Evaluations